bastoica/waffle/README.md

 WAFFLE is an active delay injection tool for .NET platforms that aims to find memory ordering bugs - or MemOrder bugs, for short - such as use-after-free and use-before-init faults.

-This repository contains source code, benchmarks and scripts to build and reproduce the key findings of our EuroSys'23 paper [1].
+This repository contains source code, benchmarks and scripts to build and reproduce the key findings of our <a href="https://bastoica.github.io/files/papers/2023_eurosys_waffle.pdf" target="_blank">paper</a> [1].
 It also serves as a roadmap for applying WAFFLE to other compatible .NET applications.
 A great starting point is the walkthrough of instrumenting Ssh.Net in the ``Minimal Working Example'' section.